-Inlyta is indicated for the treatment of adult patients with advanced renal cell carcinoma (RCC) after failure of prior treatment with sunitinib or a cytokine.
+Inlyta is indicated for the treatment of adult patients with advanced renal cell carcinoma (RCC) after failure of one prior systemic therapy.

 4.2 Posology and method of administration

 Treatment with Inlyta should be conducted by a physician experienced in the use of anticancer therapies.